MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/configure-endpoints-non-windows-windows-defender-advanced-threat-protection.md

 The file should trigger a detection and a corresponding alert on Windows Defender ATP.

 ## Offboard non-Windows machines
-To effectively offboard the endpoints from the service, you'll need to disable the data push on the third-party portal first then switch the toggle to off in Windows Defender Security Center.
+To effectively offboard the machine from the service, you'll need to disable the data push on the third-party portal first then switch the toggle to off in Windows Defender Security Center.
 The toggle in the portal only blocks the data inbound flow.

 1. Follow the third-party documentation to opt-out on the third-party service side.